-2nd-year PhD student in Computer Information Systems at the Center for Process Innovation.
-She is using interdisciplinary theories and complementary methods (e.g., structural equation modeling, fuzzy-set qualitative comparative analysis (fsQCA), agent-based modeling and text mining) to study digital innovation.
+4th-year PhD student in Computer Information Systems at the Center for Process Innovation.
+She is studying Digital Innovation using theories in Information Systems, Strategic Management and Complexity, along with complementary research methods (e.g., fuzzy-set qualitative comparative analysis (fsQCA), agent-based modeling, text mining, econometrics).

 Zhitao is on the job market in 2018-2019.
 His dissertation investigates the constraints associated with intellectual property rights issues in digital innovation, thereby introducing a complementary lens to the pro-innovation lens that has dominated the scholarly conversation on digital innovation.
 Through the intellectual property right perspective, his dissertation (1) uncovers a set of systematic constraints that can challenge digital innovation and (2) suggests solutions to mitigate such challenges.

 His research interests are digital innovation, IT business value, analytics applications for causal inference and prediction, economics of intellectual property rights, impact of digital platforms on entrepreneurial financing, and learning from failure for digital inventions.